yagossc/growth_challenge/README.md

 # Running
-If all the dependencies are satisfied, from the project's root, build and run the nginx and postgresql containers with:
+If all the dependencies are satisfied, from the project's root, build and run the nginx container with:
 ```
 $ docker-compose -f docker/docker-compose.yml up --build -d
 ```